peter88213/nvhelp-de/source/project_notes_menu.rst

 Liste anzeigen
 --------------

-**Show an HTML report with Projektnotizs**
+**Show an HTML report with Projektnotizen**

-With **Projektnotizen > Liste anzeigen**, you can create a list-formatted HTML file that contains Titel und Inhalt of all Projektnotizs, and launch your system’s web browser for displaying it.
+With **Projektnotizen > Liste anzeigen**, you can create a list-formatted HTML file that contains Titel und Inhalt of all Projektnotizen, and launch your system’s web browser for displaying it.

 .. note::